by Frederike Berg

 Scaffolding systems are revolutionising the market

-But scaffolding manufacturers have also come up with a solution for this: systematic scaffolding.
-This includes both frame and modular scaffolding.
-Fewer individual parts, simple and fast scaffold connection technology and overall lighter in weight, scaffolding systems are now increasingly replacing the once revolutionary tube and coupler scaffolds.
-System scaffolds are an essential part of modern scaffolding construction, because they are constantly improved and innovated.
-This is not least due to the fact that the introduction of the systematic scaffolding is closely linked to the continuous improvement of safety standards.
+But scaffolding manufacturers have also come up with a solution for this: system scaffolding.
+This includes both frame scaffolding and modular scaffolding such as ringlock scaffolds.
+Fewer individual scaffolding parts, simple and fast scaffold connection technology and overall lighter in weight, scaffolding systems are now increasingly replacing the once revolutionary tube and coupler scaffolds.
+System scaffolds are an essential part of modern scaffolding, because they are constantly improved and innovated.
+This is not least due to the fact that the introduction of the system scaffold is closely linked to the continuous improvement of safety standards in scaffolding and construction.

 How does the future of scaffolding look like?

-Of course, investing in new systems can still be worthwhile, especially when it comes to innovations in versatility.
+Of course, investing in new scaffolding systems can still be worthwhile, especially when it comes to innovations in versatility.
 So, a quickly erectable facade scaffold with the flexibility and stability advantages of a modular scaffold is no longer a contradiction.
-Scafom-rux Super RS scores particularly well here with its future-oriented safety solutions.
-The already included leading guardrails, for example, make the implementation of TRBS 2121 particularly simple and efficient.
+Scafom-rux SUPER RS scores particularly well here with its future-oriented safety solutions.
+The already included advanced guardrails, for example, make the implementation of safety regulations such as TRBS 2121 particularly simple and efficient.

 Add a comment